2026 Education Policy

 Participation

-rooms and activities.
-This includes asking questions, contributing to discussions
+activities.
+This includes asking questions, contributing to discussions and engaging with

-and engaging with the course materials.
-Instructors will assess participation and
+the course materials.
+Instructors will assess participation and engagement based on

-engagement based on active involvement in discussions, timely completion of
+active involvement in discussions, timely completion of assignments, and overall

 Engagement